Lower School

 Language Arts: types of sentences; writing process; ending punctuation; complete sentences; subject/predicate; writing for fluency; journals; creative writing; paragraph writing; nouns (singular & plural; common & proper); commas; similes/metaphors

-Mathematics: mental computation; multiples; even/odd #s; subtraction with re-grouping; graphing; addition review; time/elapsed time; making change; measurement; radius/diameter; fractions; multiplication; time zones; map scale; logic
+Mathematics: mental computation; addition within 10,000; even/odd #s; subtraction with re-grouping; graphing; time; sequencing; making change; measurement; fractions; multiplication; area and perimeter; map scale; logic

 Social Studies: Communities – geography & map skills; reading graphs; compass skills